sdancer75/VelvetBet/README.md

 # VelvetBet, 2009
 Online Betting Site, php/javascript/mysql

-An online betting site from the old 2009 that is using one of the best AJAX User Interface Library (Yahoo's YUI) at the time.
-YUI is now discontinued and it is an open-source JavaScript library for building richly interactive web applications using techniques such as Ajax, DHTML, and DOM scripting.
+An online betting site from the old 2009 that is using one of the best AJAX User Interface Libraries (Yahoo's YUI) at the time.
+YUI is now discontinued.
+It is an open-source JavaScript library for building richly interactive web applications using techniques such as Ajax, DHTML, and DOM scripting.

 You can read more at https://en.wikipedia.org/wiki/YUI_Library